ScottSanford/good-news/README.md

 While the requirements for this application stated to include multiple browser support (specifically Google Chrome and Firefox), I encountered a bug last minute that affected the Firefox browser when clicking on an article to receive article details.
 I take responsibility in not completing the task at 100% of what was asked.

 I've identified the bug as the `location.state` object returning `undefined` when navigating to a new route while using the `forceRefresh={true}` within the React Router.
 All browsers work as expected but FF appears to handle this differently.
 I have a few solutions but would have required extensive refactoring.
-Google Chrome, Safari, and mobile browsers work as expected.
 Given more time, I would be able to solve this issue.

-To make up for Firefox, the app works in Chrome, Safari, Opera, Mobile Chrome, and Mobile Safari.
+To make up for Firefox (and in addition to Google Chrome), I checked Safari, Opera, Mobile Chrome, and Mobile Safari.